Partitioning a graph into degenerate subgraphs: Hardness for large maximum degree

 We distinguish three cases depending on the values of $p$ and $q$.

-Case 1: $p = 1$ and $q \geq 2$.
+\textit{ Case 1} $p = 1$ and $q \geq 2$.

-We show that $(X, \C)$ has a satisfying truth assignment with exactly one true literal per 2-clause if and only if $G$ admits a $(p, q)$-partition.
-This implies by Lemma \ref{lem:sat} that deciding whether $G$ has a $(p, q)$-partition with $p = 1$ and $q \geq 2$ is $\mathbb{NP}$-hard.
+In this case, we reduce from \textsc{ALL-RSAT}.
+More precisely, we will show that $(X, \C)$ has a satisfying truth assignment with exactly one true literal per 2-clause if and only if $G$ admits a partition into a $p$-degenerate graph $P$ and a $q$-degenerate graph $Q$.
+By Lemma \ref{lem:sat}, deciding whether $G$ has a $(p, q)$-partition with $p = 1$ and $q \geq 2$ is $\mathbb{NP}$-hard.